Best Photo Spots in Belgrade: Photography Locations & Views

 Jevremovac Botanical Garden

-Saint Sava Temple
+Temple of Saint Sava

 Terazije Square

-Nikola Pašić Square
+Nikola Pašić Square and the National Assembly

 Kosančićev Venac